About the Editorial Board

 Op-eds may be submitted via email to firstname.lastname@example.org.
 If your op-ed is chosen for publication, you will hear back from our op-ed editors within three business days.

 The Crimson has several editorial columnists, who write bi-weekly columns.
 Though some columnists are also Crimson editors, most are not.
 In selecting columnists each semester, the Editorial Board attempts to select a broad range of themes and opinions.
 Columnists are asked to focus on a particular issue.
-Common topics include Harvard undergraduate life, national politics, and education policy.
-Harvard students interested in writing a column for The Crimson are encouraged to contact email@example.com before the start of a semester.
+Common topics include Harvard undergraduate life, national politics, and personal identity.
+Harvard students interested in writing a column for The Crimson are encouraged to contact email@example.com before the start of a semester for the application.

 The Crimson also has several editorial cartoonists who are given space for a weekly cartoon.
 Cartoonists are not limited in the scope of what they can draw.
 We also occasionally publish the cartoons of guest cartoonists.
 Artists interested in drawing a cartoon for The Crimson should contact firstname.lastname@example.org.